akhilarj/Covid-19/README.md

 ### Topic modeling of tweets

-Close to 54,000 tweets where scraped from twitter with hastags - COVID, COVID19, covid, coronavirus, coronavirusimpact, coronavirusoutbreak, corona.
+Close to 54,000 tweets where scraped from twitter with hashtags - COVID, COVID19, covid, coronavirus, coronavirusimpact, coronavirusoutbreak, corona.
 Tried Sklearn's Latent Dirichlet Allocation on ~54,000 tweets scraped from twitter.
 Preliminary EDA was performed on these tweets.

-        1. Identified top mentions as well as top hastags (excluding the ones that were used for scraping).
+        1. Identified top mentions as well as top hashtags (excluding the ones that were used for scraping).
                 - Popular hashtags included #CoronavirusUSA, #CoronaLockdown, #Coronavirustruth, #Stayhome, #China, #trump, #wuhan and more.
-                - Popular mentioned included @realdonaldtrump, @YouTube, @POTUS (Presdent of The US), @WHO, @UKChange, @CNN, @CDCgov and more.
+                - Popular mentioned included @realdonaldtrump, @YouTube, @POTUS (President of The US), @WHO, @UKChange, @CNN, @CDCgov and more.
         2. Most number of tweets were seen to be generated on Thursday, Wednesday and Saturdays of the week.

 Preliminary cleaning & text processing of the tweets was performed prior to passing it to the model.